Karagiozis: Origins

-The genre became a fully integrated, though adapted, amongst the Greek population.
+The genre became fully integrated, though adapted, amongst the Greek population.
 But there are several legends as well as studies surrounding Karagiozis's arrival and subsequent popularity in Greece.
 Some stories say that Greek merchants brought the art from China and others say that it was a Greek who created the "legend" during Ottoman rule for the entertainment of the sultan.
-Yet others believe that it originated from real events involving two masonry workers named Karagöz and Haci Ivat working in the construction of a mosque in the city of Bursa, Turkey in early 14th century.
+Yet others believe that it originated from real events involving two masonry workers named Karagöz and Haci Ivat working in the construction of a mosque in the city of Bursa, Turkey in the early 14th century.

 Setting

 Karagiozis is a poor hunchbacked Greek, his right hand is always depicted long, his clothes are ragged and patched, and his feet are always bare.
 He lives in a poor cottage (Greek: παράγκα) with his wife Aglaia and his three sons, during the times of the Ottoman Empire.
-The scene is occupied by his cottage on the left, and the Sultan's Palace (Saray (building)) on the far right.
+The scene is occupied by his cottage on the left and the Sultan's Palace (Saray (building)) on the far right.

 Because of his poverty, Karagiozis uses mischievous and crude ways to get money and feed his family.

 Students of folklore divide Karagiozis' tales in two major categories: the 'Heroics' and the 'Comedies'.
 The Heroics are tales based on tradition or real stories involving the times under Ottoman rule, and Karagiozis is presented as a helper and assistant of an important hero.